CDAGaming/CraftPresence-Wow-Edition/README.md

 As an example, this is how the mod will convert the pack name to an iconKey:

-`All the Mods 3 -> allthemods3`
+Example: `All the Mods 3` would parse as `allthemods3`

-(Note the above format only applies to Twitch & Technic Packs ; MultiMC natively has an Icon Key Property)
+Note: The above format only applies to Twitch & Technic Packs ; MultiMC natively has an Icon Key Property)

 ## Commands
 CraftPresence currently offers the following Commands:

+Keep in mind the following:

-(Commands must be prefixed by either `/craftpresence` or `/cp`)
+*   Commands must be prefixed by either `/craftpresence` or `/cp`

-(In v1.5.0 and Above, Commands are usable via a new menu called "Commands" in the Config GUI)
+*   In v1.5.0 and above, these commands are only usable via the Commands Gui, found within the Config Gui)

+___

 *   `/cp view` - Help Command to display Commands available to view a variety of Display Data
 *   `/cp reload` - Reloads Mod Data (In v1.4.8 and Above, this forces a Tick Event)